brown2020/parsingdemo/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the **GNU Affero General Public License v3.0**.
+See [`LICENSE.md`](LICENSE.md) for details.

+> Note: AGPL-3.0 has network-copyleft requirements; if you deploy a modified version and make it accessible over a network, you must provide users access to the corresponding source as described in the license.

 ---